Mark Tewksbury: Competitive swimming

 Raised in Calgary, Alberta, Tewksbury trained at the University of Calgary with Hall of Fame Coach Deryk Snelling.

 He competed at the 1988 Summer Olympics in Seoul, South Korea, and won a silver medal as a member of Canada's relay team.
+He received extra attention when he hung a bed sheet outside his window in the Olympic Village, which read "Hero to Zero in 9.79".
+This was directed at his compatriot, the initial gold medallist sprinter over 100m, Ben Johnson, after he failed a doping test and was disqualified.
 For some years he ranked as one of the top backstrokers in the world; never a strong below-the-water swimmer, he was unmatched on the surface, but, as the importance of below-the-water swimming increased, Tewksbury's ranking began to fall.

 Going into Barcelona, Tewksbury was ranked fourth in the world and most pundits picked one of the powerful American swimmers to win gold.
 American Jeff Rouse, world record holder in the 100m backstroke, had beaten Tewksbury at the 1991 Pan Pacific Games and 1991 World Aquatics Championships the year before and was heavily favored to win gold.
 Using an underwater dolphin kick start Rouse took off to an early lead, leaving Tewksbury to play catch-up on both laps.
 Tewksbury would pass Rouse on the last stroke of the race, beating the American by just six one hundredths of a second—the same margin of victory Rouse had bested Tewksbury the year before at World Championships.
 Tewksbury would credit using visualization during his preparation to help instill self-belief and calm in the moments before the Olympic final.

 Tewksbury's gold medal was Canada's first at the Barcelona games and the first Canadian gold in swimming since the Communist-boycotted 1984 Olympics in Los Angeles.
 Tewksbury also won a bronze medal in the relay event in Barcelona.
 He made the cover of Time magazine.
 He was inducted into the Canadian Olympic Hall of Fame, Canada's Sports Hall of Fame, and the International Swimming Hall of Fame and was named Canada's Male Athlete of the Year.
 After the Barcelona games, Tewksbury retired from swimming.